rjspencer/docs/theming.md

 Supported types: Audio, Blog, BlogRepost, Event, PhotoAlbum, Status, StatusRepost, Video
 Recommended modules: ActivityStreamList

+## if:EventHasEnded
+Check if an event's end time is after the current time.

+Recommended block: EventView

 ## if:EventHasMinimumAge
 Check if an event has a required minimum age (any age greater than zero).